 You see, we vote for a company either with our wallets, our words or in fact our feet.
 Every time we make a purchase for a service or a product, we are voting with our wallets and telling that particular company that we approve of their service or product.
 On the other hand, every time we choose not to make a purchase or we use one of the competitors we are voting with our feet and in doing so we are actually telling that company that we no longer are choosing to purchase their services or products.
 Then of course when we complain about a service or product we are voting with our words.

 Fortunately or unfortunately, depending upon which way you look at the problem, statistics show that only 10% of the people who are not satisfied with a product or a particular service actually initiate any kind of action.
-This, in real terms gives the companies somewhat of a false sense of security in terms of the level of service and actually does us consumers an injustice.
-Why you may ask – well if the truth be told, the perception is that the service is not as bad as it actually is.
+This, in real terms, gives the companies somewhat of a false sense of security in terms of the level of service and actually does us, consumers, an injustice.
+Why you may ask – well if the truth is told, the perception is that the service is not as bad as it actually is.

 It is for this very reason, that every single complaint should be viewed in the most serious of light.
-Action must be taken as soon as the complaint is received and Companies should take all complaints as extremely serious.
+Action must be taken as soon as the complaint is received and Companies should take all complaints extremely seriously.